Mikaela/mikaela.github.io/articles/complaining/ImpressionI10.html.md

 	</tr>
 	<tr>
 		<td>[Andor's Trail]</td>
 		<td>I am lost.
-I should go to "storage cave" or someones basement and I cannot find either.
-There are too many caves.</td>
+I should go to "storage cave" and I cannot find it.
+There are too many caves and the nearest one was empty.</td>
 	</tr>
 	<tr>
 		<td>[Chess Walk]</td>